Success! Completing Order...

 Being a positive financial role model to your child(ren) is one of the greatest gifts you can give.
 With our increased time together during this period of social distancing, consider what topics you can explore during Financial Literacy Month and beyond.
 The seeds you plant today can help to develop strong roots and can have a priceless impact on those you love.

 About the author:

-Patricia Roberts is the Chief Operating Officer of Gift of College, Inc. She has been part of the 529 college savings arena for more than 20 years, serving as an attorney, product manager, and is the past chair of the CSPN Corporate Affiliate Committee.
+Patricia Roberts is the Chief Operating Officer of Gift of College, Inc. She has been part of the 529 college savings arena for more than 20 years, serving as an attorney and product manager.

 No comments yet.

 All comments are moderated and must be approved before they are visible.
 Thanks for dropping by!

 Gift of College News (8)

 Grad Advice (8)